ADATYA/ADATYA/README.md

-<h2>Hey, 🙋🏼‍♂️</h2>
+## Hey, 🙋🏼‍♂️
 <p>I'm Bikrom Aditya Roy 😎</p>
-<p>I'm Bikrom Roy, and I'm studying CSE at Daffodil International University, Dhaka.
-I really enjoy the field to know different languages and frameworks like Python.
+<p>I'm Bikrom Roy, studying CSE at Daffodil International University, Dhaka.
+I enjoy the field of different languages and frameworks like Python.
 I am dedicated to continuously learning and growing in my area, seeking new challenges and professional upliftment opportunities.
-I hearken to inquisitive attention animus and am consistent with my goal.
+I listen to inquisitive attention animus and am consistent with my goal.
-As a Class Representative, I should acquire soft skills (problem-solving, time management, teamwork, leadership, empathy, and creative thinking),  and solid skill (Presentation, Coding, and Certificated).
+As a Class Representative, I should acquire soft skills (problem-solving, time management, teamwork, leadership, empathy, and creative thinking),  and solid skills (Presentation, Coding, and Certificated).
 I love solving code in Python and developing many real-life projects.
-I am interested in ML(NLP), IoT, and Embedded systems.
-An active member in NLP& ML Lab, CPC.
+I am interested in ML(NLP), IoT, and Embedded systems—an active member in NLP& ML Lab, CPC.
 I will ever have new experiences, pay a visit to new people, and reach new wisdom.
 I discover new thoughts and creative ideas to help others.
-An inventive mind gives help me ascend and construct my to-be vocation.
+An inventive mind helped me ascend and construct my to-be vocation.
 </p>
 <p><b>I want One cup of coffee open VS Code and push it on Github.</b></p>